wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     are destroyed as soon as practicable.

-    (2) Nothing in subsection (1) applies in respect of any bodily sample, or any information derived from any analysis of any bodily sample, in any case where, after the sample has been taken, the person from whom the sample was taken has been convicted of a relevant offence (unless that conviction has been quashed).
+    (2) Nothing in subsection (1) applies in respect of any bodily sample, or any information derived from any analysis of any bodily sample, in any case where, after the sample has been taken, the person from whom the sample was taken has been convicted of an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule (unless that conviction has been quashed).

     (3) Where,---